 This recipe uses a kitchen scale.
 Start by placing your container on a scale that is tared to zero.
 Right before you need to measure the next ingredient, zero the scale.

-We tested this recipe and it comes in at around 3% ABV (alcohol by volume).
-It actually can be secondary-fermented a few weeks (I think it continues to develop flavor) and poured by the glass directly from the secondary ferment vessel.
+We tested this recipe and it comes in at around 3% alcohol by volume (ABV).
+It actually can be secondary-fermented fpr a few weeks (I think it continues to develop flavor) and poured by the glass directly from the secondary ferment vessel.
 It’s best served chilled.

-If you’re into measuring the specific gravity, then the original gravity of this recipe should be 1.038 (@68F).
-Use a hydrometer to measure the final gravity, then you can infer how boozy it is!
-Just note that other stuff in water kefir (organic acids) throw off the weight of the finished solution, so it’s not quite as accurate as measuring OG/FG of beer.
-Usually FG is overstated by about a factor of 2.
-So if you get a 4% reading, your WK probably has between 2% and 4% abv.
+The original gravity (OG) of this recipe should be about 1.038 (@68F).
+Use a hydrometer to measure the final gravity (FG), then you can infer how boozy it is!
+Just note that there are other by products of fermentation in water kefir (organic acids) which alter the weight of the finished solution, so it’s not quite as accurate as measuring the gravity of beer.
+Usually, FG is overstated by about a factor of 2.
+So if you get a 4% reading, your WK has between 2% and 4% abv.

 - 1 gallon filtered water

 - 350g raw organic sugar

 - 112g fresh grated ginger

 - 3-4 g molasses